Topic

 Your Master’s degree should represent more than the completion of a collection of courses.
 It should demonstrate mastery in a specific area in your field of study.
 By the end of your first summer after you enter the program, begin to decide on which capstone option you would like to pursue and begin to identify areas of interest that can help you focus your assignments for coursework, research, professional practice and eventually your the culminating project.

-Completion of the culminating capstone assures the Master in Early Childhood Education Program and the Office of Graduate Education at the University of Hawaiʻi that you have achieved graduate level knowledge and skill in your area of inquiry.
+Completion of the culminating capstone assures the Master in Early Childhood Education Program and Graduate Division at the University of Hawaiʻi that you have achieved graduate level knowledge and skill in your area of inquiry.

 If you anticipate continuing in graduate school for a doctoral degree, you might want to consider writing a thesis (Plan A) as preparation for advanced study.
 The Plan A paper must be based on empirical research.
 If you decide on the Plan A, you will follow the guidelines and requirements set forth by the Graduate Division.